KJeynesCupper/mobileRNA/README.md

 Overview
 ======================================================================
-mobileRNA is an `R` package that provides a pipeline for the rapid identification of endogenous mobile small RNA (sRNA) molecules in plant graft systems.
-The tool provides a pipeline for pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.
+mobileRNA is an `R` package that provides a pipeline for the rapid identification of small RNA molecules.
+It has been designed for two key purposes; to undertaken typical sRNAseq between treatment and control and/or to identify endogenous mobile small RNA (sRNA) molecules in plant graft systems.
+The tool provides a pipeline for each, in seperate vignettes, both include pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.

-It has been established that many different substances and molecules including RNAs can travel across the graft junction.
-Plant heterograft systems are comprised of two genotypes joined at the graft junction; hence, molecules produces and encoded by each genotype can move across the graft junction and be exchanged.
-These molecules could have implications to the regulation of gene expression and traitacquisition.
+It has been established that many different substances and molecules including RNAs can travel between the shoot and roots in plants.
+Many of these studies utilied grafting, and this method has can be used to also join different species together.
+Plant heterograft systems are chimeric, comprised of two genotypes joined at the graft junction; hence, molecules produces and encoded by each genotype might be exchanged across the graft junction.
+These molecules could have implications to the regulation of gene expression and trait acquisition. for instance, sRNAs are linked to epigenetic pathways, such as the RNA-directed DNA methylation pathway and post-transcriptional gene silencing, which have implications to gene regulatory patterns.
+Changes in these sRNA populations could instigaste or faciliate grafting-induced traits, such as imporved plant vigour.

-Current methods utilise a step-wise mapping of samples to each genome within the graft system.
+For the identification of mobile sRNAs between genotypes, current methods utilise a step-wise mapping of samples to each genome within the graft system.
 While, here we introduce a new mapping method where we align each sample replicates to a merge genome reference comprised of both genome assemblies relating to the genotypes in the heterograft system.

+**Below is a quick-start guide to the identification of mobile sRNAs in a chimeric system**
+To undertake sRNAseq analysis for treatment vs control, please see vignettes.

 *Look-out for Version 2 which accommodates mRNA movement*
 <br>